aws-samples/eks-workshop-v2/website/docs/introduction/helm/index.md

 In the example above we installed the NGINX chart in its default configuration.
 Sometimes you'll need to provide configuration **values** to charts during installation to modify the way the component behaves.

-You can provide values to charts during installation using various methods, with two common ways being:
+There are two common ways to provide values to charts during installation:

 1. Create YAML files and pass them to Helm using the `-f` or `--values` flag
 1. Pass values using the `--set` flag followed by `key=value` pairs